treeverse/lakeFS/docs/faq.md

 We support different use-cases.
 Delta Lake, Hudi and Iceberg all define dedicated, structured data formats that allow deletes and upserts. lakeFS is format-agnostic and enables consistent cross-collection versioning of your data using git-like operations.
 Read our [blog](https://lakefs.io/2020/08/10/data-versioning/) for a more detailed comparison.

 ### 8. What inspired your logo?
-The [Axolotl](https://en.wikipedia.org/wiki/Axolotl){: target="_blank" } – a species of salamander, also known as the Mexican Lake Monster or the Peter Pan of the animal kingdom.
+The [Axolotl](https://en.wikipedia.org/wiki/Axolotl) – a species of salamander, also known as the Mexican Lake Monster or the Peter Pan of the animal kingdom.
 It's a magical creature, living in a lake, just like us :-).

 ![Axolotl](https://upload.wikimedia.org/wikipedia/commons/f/f6/AxolotlBE.jpg)